github/docs/content/admin/configuration/configuring-your-enterprise/site-admin-dashboard.md

 For the full list or reserved words, navigate to "Reserved logins" in the site admin dashboard.

+## Reserved names

+When installing {% data variables.product.product_location %} a `github-enterprise` organization is created by default which is used by system services.

 {% if ghas-committers-calculator %}
 ## {% data variables.product.prodname_advanced_security %} Committers